DHCSSza/escalator-sadilar/content/champions/enhancer/index.md

 Researchers, students, and support staff who are already familiar with concepts related to digital and computational research will be prioritised.
 Participants will have to show that they will get support for joining this track via their supervisors or departments.

-### PRECURSOR: Python and R Study Groups
+### Python and R Study Groups

-While we're setting up a more formalised mentorship programme, we would like to give our community opportunities to continue learning an growing.
-Therefore we started a [Python](https://escalator.sadilar.org/post/2021/07/2021-07-06-python-study-group/) and [R for Humanities and Social Sciences Study Group](https://escalator.sadilar.org/post/2021/07/2021-07-08-r-study-group/).
+We started a [Python](https://escalator.sadilar.org/post/2021/07/2021-07-06-python-study-group/) and [R for Humanities and Social Sciences Study Group](https://escalator.sadilar.org/post/2021/07/2021-07-08-r-study-group/).

 __Please join us if you want to learn Python or R, enhance your own skills, work on a specific project or if you'd like to support others in their Python/R journey.__